tomkerkhove/promitor/docs/walkthrough/index.md

 ## See Promitor & Prometheus output via port-forwarding

 Going back to your cluster, you should be able to see all Promitor & Prometheus pods up and running with `kubectl get pods`.

-You can also see the services - these provide a stable endpoint at which to reach the pods - by running `kubectl get services`.
+You can also see the services which provide a stable endpoint at which to reach the pods by running `kubectl get services`.

 This should give you a list with output similar to:

 | NAME | TYPE | CLUSTER-IP | EXTERNAL-IP | PORT(S) |
 | ---- | ---- | ---------- | ----------- | ------- |
 | promitor-agent-scraper | ClusterIP | 10.0.#.# | \<none\> | 80/TCP |
 | \<prometheus-release-name\>-prometheus-server | ClusterIP | 10.0.#.# | \<none\> | 80/TCP |

-as well as listing the other services deployed by prometheus.
+Next to that, it should also list other services deployed by Prometheus.

-Let's first look at the Promitor output.
-Run `kubectl port-forward svc/promitor-agent-scraper 8080:80`.
-Then check http://localhost:8080/metrics - you should see some information about your queue:
+Let's first look at the Promitor output!

+Run `kubectl port-forward svc/promitor-agent-scraper 8080:80` and check http://localhost:8080/metrics.
+You should see some information about your queue:

 ```bash
 # TODO sample output
 ```

 We can also look at the Prometheus server and check that it's pulling in metrics from Promitor.

 Cancel the previous port-forward command and run `kubectl port-forward svc/<prometheus-release-name>-prometheus-server 8080:80`.

 Now, if you check http://localhost:8080, you should be able to enter Prometheus queries.

-Query `demo_queue_size` - as long as all your pods are up and running and both Promitor and Prometheus have scraped metrics at least once, you should see a value that matches the number of messages in your queue.
+Query `demo_queue_size` and as long as all your pods are up and running and both Promitor and Prometheus have scraped metrics at least once, you should see a value that matches the number of messages in your queue.

 ## Set up alerts with Prometheus